DLuPan/realm/readme.container.md

-# Use realm in container
+# Use xtunnel in container

-We push the OCI-based image to [Github Container Registry](https://ghcr.io) with name: `ghcr.io/zhboner/realm`.
+We push the OCI-based image to [Github Container Registry](https://ghcr.io) with name: `ghcr.io/zhboner/xtunnel`.

 These are some tag of this image: